2013–14 Northwestern Wildcats women's basketball team

 The 2013–14 Northwestern Wildcats women's basketball team represented Northwestern University during the 2013–14 NCAA Division I women's basketball season.
 The Wildcats, led by sixth year head coach Joe McKeown, played their home games at the Welsh-Ryan Arena and were a member of the Big Ten Conference.
-They finished the season with a record of 17–16 overall, 5–11 in Big Ten play for a 3 way tie finish for 8th place.
+They finished the season with a record of 17–16 overall, 5–11 in Big Ten play for a 3-way tie finish for 8th place.
 They lost in the first round in the 2014 Big Ten Conference women's basketball tournament to Ohio State.
-They were invited to the 2014 Women's National Invitation Tournament which they defeated Ball State in the first round, IUPUI in the second round before losing to Indiana in the third round.
+They were invited to the 2014 Women's National Invitation Tournament, where they defeated Ball State in the first round, IUPUI in the second round before losing to Indiana in the third round.